Banca Finnat: Some history

 The origins and history of Banca Finnat date back to 1898, when Pietro Nattino opened a financial business, which has been developed by the successive generations of the family to the present day.
 In 1961, Euramerica Finanziaria Internazionale was established following a partnership with Morgan Group.
 In 1991, after the enactment of the new Italian law on stockbroking companies, both Finnat and Euramerica were registered as Società di intermediazione mobiliare or SIMs.
 In 1998, the company became a bank, specialising in investment services for institutional clients, businesses and individuals.

-Today, Banca Finnat is listed in the STAR segment of the Italian Stock Exchange-London Stock Exchange and offers investment services.